amorphic/braubuddy/README.rst

 |travis|

-*Braubuddy* is an extensible thermostat framework written in Python.
+*Braubuddy* is a temperature management framework written in Python.
 Use *Braubuddy* wherever you need precise temperature control:

 - Keep tropical fish swimming happily in water that's 26°C
-- Brew the perfect lager by fermenting at 9°C
+- Brew a perfect lager by fermenting at a constant 9°C
-- Maximise employee output by maintaining an optimum office ambient air temp of 21.5°C
+- Maximise employee productivity with an optimum office ambient air temp of 21.5°C

 Features
 --------